MohammedAmine/helloworld-rs/README.md

 #Introduction#
-These instructions will guide throught the process of setting up environment, building, deploying and running a Hello World application using Sencha Ext JS that consumes a JAX-RW Rest Web Service.
+These instructions will guide throught the process of setting up environment, building, deploying and running a Hello World application using Sencha Ext JS that consumes a JAX-RS Rest Web Service.

 #Prerequisites#
 - Windows Operating System (7/8/10)